Careers360 Logo

 Complement of set:

-The elements other than A that is in the universe come under complement elements.
+The elements other than A that are in the universe come under complement elements.

 Represented by: A’